Year of Publication

 By examining fixed effects and instrumental variable models, this project found that schools that visit arts and cultural institutions perform significantly higher on state testing in overall academics, in addition to certain skills, such as reading and writing, and specific topics such as social studies, arts and humanities.
 As a result, this project recommends that the Kentucky Department of Education and public schools throughout the state implement education policy that increases access to museum programming.
 This recommendation is a solution that accomplishes the goal of improving school performance while not having to implement an untested strategy or curriculum change.
 A policy implementation like this would also increase the availability of federal grants such as “Race to the Top.”

 Harned, Hank, "Academic Asset Or Instructor’s Indulgence?
 The Effect of Arts & Cultural Institutions on Academic Achievement" (2014).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 6.